 Apart from these, here are a few more real-world use cases of Change Data Capture:

-• Microservices Integration: You can use CDC to sync microservices with traditional applications.
-This allows smooth transfer of data changes from legacy systems to microservices-based applications.
+• Microservices Integration: You can enable CDC to sync microservices with traditional applications.
+This allows smooth transfer of data changes from legacy and source systems to microservices-based applications.

-• Compliance and Auditing: You need to save a history of data changes to follow the strict data compliance requirements.
+• Compliance and Auditing: You must save a history of data changes to follow the strict data compliance requirements.
 You can also use CDC to save data changes for archiving or auditing requirements.

-• Cache Invalidation: Capture Data Change can also be used to invalidate caches.
+• Cache Invalidation: CDC can also be used to invalidate caches.
 This ensures that the outdated entries in a cache are removed or replaced to make way for the latest versions.

-• Full-text Search: You can use CDC Change Data Capture to automatically keep a full-text search index aligned with the database.
+• Full-text Search: Full-text Search: You can use CDC to maintain an automatic full-text search index aligned with the database.

-• CQRS Model Updates: Change Data Capture can be used to keep Command Query Responsibility Separation (CQRS) read models aligned with the primary models.
+• CQRS Model Updates: CDC can be used to keep Command Query Responsibility Separation (CQRS) read models aligned with the primary models.

 • Supporting Real-Time Analytics: Enables real-time insights by transferring changes instantly.